from a handpicked tutor in LIVE 1-to-1 classes

 What is 180 Degree Angle?

 A 180-degree angle is a straight angle and it is exactly half of a revolution.
 It is also called a half-circle angle.
 A straight angle is produced by a straight line.
 The two arms of the angle which are making 180-degree are just opposite to each other from the common vertex.
 A 180-degree angle modifies the direction of a point.
 90-degree angle is half of 180-degree angle and it is known as a right angle.
 Look at the image given below shows how a 180-degree angle looks.

-In the above image, rays AO and OB share a common point O. AO and OB are both opposite to each other.
+In the above image, rays AO and OB share a common point O. AO and OB rays are opposite to each other.
 AB is a straight line and forms an angle of 180 degrees.

 180 Degree Angle Name